-If the complaint has not been satisfied internally the student has the right to complain to the NYSED pursuant to Section 5003 of the Education Law, in the form of a written complaint.
+The student always has the right to complain to the New York State Education Department pursuant to Section 5003 of the Education Law, in the form of a written complaint, at any time.
 The student will not be penalized for reporting a complaint to the NYSED.
 The student must fill out a complaint form, accessible on the NYSED website www.acces.nysed.gov/bpss or by calling (212) 643-4760.
 The form must be sent to BPSS at 116 W. 32nd Street; 5th Floor; New York, New York, 10001.
 Attention: Investigations Unit.